kongware/scriptum/README.md

 thunk(4); // type error
 ```

-It is permitted to pass a redundant argument to a thunk, except `undefined`, but you should not use the latter in your code anyway.
+It is not permitted to pass a redundant argument to a thunk, except `undefined`.

 ## Structural Typing